How to Remove and Replace a Toilet Yourself

 Remove Water from the Toilet Tank and Bowl

-Drain water from the toilet tank by flushing and keeping the drain valve in the tank bottom open by holding the lever up.
-Soak up remaining water in the tank and bowl with a sponge and bucket.
+When learning how to remove a toilet, it is important to first drain water from the toilet tank by flushing and keeping the drain valve in the tank bottom open by holding the lever up.
+Soak up the remaining water in the tank and bowl with a sponge and bucket.

 Loosen the Nut Attaching the Water Line to the Tank